 The recorded music industry is shifting online at an accelerated pace.

 To better understand the fundamentals of the music industry you should know that the music industry is in itself compromised by 3 different industries.

 - The Recorded Music Industry – responsible for creating and distributing musical material

-Of the 3 components the one that had the most gains up until the late 90s was the recorded music industry – which was supported by physical sale of music.
+Of the 3 components, the one that had the most gains up until the late 90s was the recorded music industry – which was supported by the physical sales of music.

 Nowadays the recorder hit after almost 20 years the same level of gains as in 2001 – that is thanks to streaming.

 Global Music Recording Industry Revenues: 2001-2019 ($ Billion)